shipcloud/shipcloud-developer-portal/integrations/index.md

 __Notice:__ To make things easier for our support team we'd kindly ask you to send a custom header with every request you're making.
 This way we can identify problems with a specific platform easier.
-The headers key is _'Affiliate-ID'_.
+The headers key is '__Affiliate-ID__'.
 To know which value you need to specify, please contact us at developers@shipcloud.io.